 Part 1 of this article looks at the various factors that play into the bias voltages of a germanium or silicon common emitter amp, how bias can be adjusted, and possible design considerations for more reliable transistor bias to accommodate varying transistor specifications.

-In part 2 of this article, we'll see how to design a simple common emitter amplifier from the ground up with a target bias point, and see how varying transistor specifications can affect the bias point.
+In part 2 of this article, we will see how to design a simple common emitter amplifier from the ground up with a target bias point, and see how varying transistor specifications can affect the bias point.

-In part 3 of this article, we'll design an improved common emitter amplifier with a more stable bias voltage.
-We'll see the much smaller effect that varying transistor specifications have on the bias of this amplifier, and we'll take a closer look at how the voltage gain of the amp can be modified.
+In part 3 of this article, we will design an improved common emitter amplifier with a more stable bias voltage.
+We will see the much smaller effect that varying transistor specifications have on the bias of this amplifier, and we'll take a closer look at how the voltage gain of the amp can be modified.

 This drawing will teach you the reference names of guitar speaker components.